 What if I don't see the form I need?

-The two forms, salaried and hourly employee forms, are included in your company-wide documents center.
-For any other forms, like those in different languages or for salaried employees with varying hours (not 40), please download them directly from the DOL site here.
-Once complete, you can upload them to the employee's personal document center.
+The forms are included in your company-wide document center.
+For any other forms not in your document center, including those in different languages, please download them directly from the DOL site here.
+Once complete, you can upload the correct form to the employee's personal document center.

 How long does the form need to be stored?